olinyoder2534/Wine/Modeling.md

 | Lasso | 0.762 (± 0.021) |
 | Random Forest | 0.652 (± 0.025) |

 Of the three models, the random forest performed the best.
-However, for two of the models, we used a linear regression based approache on an ordinal response variable.
+However, for two of the models, we used a linear regression based approach on an ordinal response variable.
 As such, we also trained an ordinal regression model ([link](https://github.com/olinyoder2534/Wine/blob/main/Wine.R)).

 Ordinal regression and classical regression often use different comparison metrics.
-While we could have used a ten class classification random forest, we elected to compare the models using by computing RMSE for the ordinal regression model and use accuracy for the random forest.
+While we could have used a ten class classification random forest, we elected to compare the models by computing RMSE for the ordinal regression model and use accuracy for the random forest.
 To calculate accuracy from the regression-based random forest, we randomly selected half of the original data and made predictions on it.
-While this does mean testing the model on data it was also trained on, the alternative was to use two train-test split.
+While this does mean testing the model on data it was also trained on, the alternative was to use two train-test splits.
 However, this would involve significantly diminishing the size of the already small data set.

 We rounded the random forest's predictions to the nearest whole number and calculated the accuracy, which was roughly 72% ([link](https://github.com/olinyoder2534/Wine/blob/main/ConvertToAccuracy.R)).
 Using 5-fold cross-validation, the ordinal regression model with method = logistic performed at 54% accuracy.
 Likewise, the RMSE for the random forest was 0.652 while RMSE for the ordinal regression model was 1.018, surprisingly worse than the OLS and lasso models.

 ### Classification
 Using the three classes (low, mid, high) we previously created, we were also able to perform classification.

-Like the regression models, before training, we first removed the unncessary, duplicate variables, which included  _ColorID_ and  _Quality_.
-We also had to account differing number of observations in each class, so we rebalanced _QualityCategory_ to have approximately even ratios.
+Like the regression models, before training, we first removed the unnecessary, duplicate variables, which included  _ColorID_ and  _Quality_.
+We also had to account for the differing number of observations in each class, so we rebalanced _QualityCategory_ to have approximately even ratios.
 Lastly, rather than using a simple train-test split, we elected to use 5-fold cross-validation and, to keep consistency, accuracy as a comparison metric.

  ---